 These principles are clearly stated in the documents that form the basis of the medical student teaching programmes in Southampton:

 - GMC Documents: 'Tomorrow's Doctors' and 'Medical students: professional behaviour and fitness to practise' available at http://www.gmc-uk.org/

-These underlying principles have been translated into detailed aims and objectives for the Southampton BM programmes.
+These underlying principles have been translated into detailed aims and learning outcomes for the Southampton BM programmes.

 It is essential that medical students are able to fulfil the requirements laid out in these documents to be an effective medical student and a capable practising doctor.
 Some relate to behaviour and conduct expected from medical students from the outset and others will be acquired during the course.

 We select students whom we believe will demonstrate appropriate attitudes and behaviour from the start.
-Our curriculum also has specific objectives for developing professional attitudes and behaviour, together with opportunities to facilitate their achievement.
+Our curriculum also has specific aims of recognising and developing professional attitudes and behaviour, together with opportunities to facilitate their achievement.

 Students who have difficulty in achieving these standards will be offered support and guidance to help overcome their difficulties.
 In the majority of such cases students will eventually be successful in completing the course.